 Lucy J. Madison is a novelist, screenwriter, and poet who strives to tell unique stories about women, for women.

 She writes contemporary lesbian romance novels, poetry, articles, and short stories.
-Her books include Personal Foul, In the Direction of the Sun, and A Recipe for Love.
+Her books include Personal Foul, In the Direction of the Sun, and A Recipe for Love (Labrador Publishing).
 The Lesbian Review named Personal Foul as one of the top 10 Lesbian Sports Romances.
 In the Direction of the Sun was named an Award Finalist in the Fiction: LGBTQ category of the 2017 Best Book Awards.

 She’s authored many bylined articles.
 Curve Magazine selected her interview with W.N.B.A. legend Sue Bird as the September 2017 cover story.
 Other bylines include The San Francisco Bay Times, Got Game Magazine, Thysia Literary Magazine, Prism Book Alliance Blog, Confluence, The Tipton Poetry Journal, Beginnings Literary Magazine, The Survivor’s Review, and The Last Stanza Poetry Journal, among many others.